parkchamchi/DepthViewer/README.md

 The Unity Editor version used: `2021.3.10f1`

 ### ONNX Runtime dll files
+- These are added to the repo with Git LFS since `v0.8.9`

-These dll files have to be in `DEPTH/Assets/Plugins/OnnxRuntimeDlls/win-x64/native`.
+These dll files have to be in [`DEPTH/Assets/Plugins/OnnxRuntimeDlls/win-x64`](DEPTH/Assets/Plugins/OnnxRuntimeDlls/win-x64).
 They are in the nuget package files (.nupkg), get them from <br>
 <br>
 [Microsoft.ML.OnnxRuntime.Gpu](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime.Gpu/) => `microsoft.ml.onnxruntime.gpu.1.13.1.nupkg/runtimes/win-x64/native/*.dll` <br>